envoyproxy/data-plane-api/README.md

 compatibility according to standard proto rules (e.g. new fields will not reuse tags, field types will not change, fields will not be renumbered, etc.).

-The remainder of the API (ADS, HDS, RLDS, filter fragments other than HTTP connection manager, the bootstrap proto) are draft work-in-progress.
+The remainder of the API (ADS, HDS, RLS, filter fragments other than HTTP connection manager, the bootstrap proto) are draft work-in-progress.
 Input is welcome via issue filing.
 Small, localized PRs are also welcome, but any major changes or suggestions should be coordinated in a tracking issue with the